SalmaanP/samacharbot2/README.md

 Find the bot on reddit [here](https://www.reddit.com/u/samacharbot2)

+# Code

+The main files are samacharbot2.py and blacklist.py, ignore the rest, they are either config files for heroku or files for testing.

 #Contribute

 Help me in identifying websites which break the bot which provide summaries like "Javascript is not enabled" or "Email not sent" or other such messages.